JuliaSM98/ResGenWest_Thessaloniki/README.md

 Notes and Assumptions
 - The GIS reader aggregates areas across multiple geometries; empty or missing area attributes are treated as zero.
 - Options are selected per cell type (`roof`/`ground`) and applied to the corresponding aggregated area.
-- The plots show raw totals; extend with normalization, constraints, or filtering in `src/experiments.nls` as needed.
+- The plots show raw totals; extend with normalization, constraints, or filtering as needed.

 Extending
 - Add new actions or cell types by updating the CSVs and, if needed, the lookup logic in `src/sampler.nls`.
-- Implement experiment‑specific logic in `src/experiments.nls` and reference via BehaviorSpace.
 - Consider filling in the documentation blocks inside `schools_project.nlogo` (WHAT IS IT, HOW IT WORKS, etc.) to align with course deliverables.